Cars are designed to withstand low-intensity impacts and get away without any major damage; however, it is not the same as the human body.

 Reporting a Minor Fender Bender

-Many people think that reporting a minor fender bender accident to the police and insurance company is a waste of time and can result in an increase of insurance premiums.
-However, the exact nature of damage or bodily injury cannot be ascertained at the time of the accident as some symptoms may start showing after a few days or weeks.
+Many people think that reporting a minor fender bender accident to the police and insurance company is a waste of time and can result in an increase in insurance premiums.
+However, the exact nature of the damage or bodily injury cannot be ascertained at the time of the accident as some symptoms may start showing after a few days or weeks.
 It is essential that every accident, no matter how minor, should be reported to the police as well as your insurance company.
 The medical expenses for your treatment will be paid from the insurance policy of the at-fault driver.